beeauvin/deno-npx/readme.md

 is when support was added by the deno team.
 Currently, there are no deno binaries for windows or linux arm64 builds.

-This package has two components: The main package (`deno-npx`) and sub packages for individual platform support (`deno-npx-apple-arm64`, etc).
+This package has two components: The main package (`deno-npx`) using npm optional dependencies and the sub packages for individual platform support (`deno-npx-apple-arm64`, etc).
 This offloads most of the work to npm and makes it possible to run commands, when installed locally, directly through deno (not a node child process).

 ## Usage